Marjolaine Gailly: The art of balancing profitability and social responsibility

 But that’s what makes Marjolaine so special.
 She doesn’t just talk about these things, she’s actively sharing her success to the benefit of those around her.

-One-on-One with Marjolaine:
+One-on-one with Marjolaine:

 Eric: Hi Marjolaine, it’s a pleasure to finally connect and chat with you about your businesses, projects, and everything you have going on in your life.